Our Peers Supporters

 Our Wellness ...Our Truth

 "Recovery is important for me so I can help other people, to share my experience and continue to set my goals and accomplish them in the mental health field.
-In the five months, I've been working with Heart and Soul, I am enjoying engaging participants.
+In the 3 years months, I've been working with Heart and Soul, I am enjoying engaging participants.
 I have compassion for everyone.
 I enjoy bowling, cooking and being a member of California Clubhouse, as well as working for Heart and Soul."

 The importance of recovery for me is having a better quality of life.
 If you work on yourself and reach out to others, you can remain stable and free from drugs, and be somewhat happy.
 That's why these programs are important, so you don't feel alone.
 I have worked with Heart and Soul for 10 years.
 I enjoy helping and encouraging others to acquire their goals and maintain their independence.
 Most important, I like to show clients that I care.
 My hobbies are listening to music, dancing and cooking.